bigdatagenomics/cannoli/README.md

     -add_indices
 ```

-or can be run using Docker.
+or can be run using Docker

 ```
 $ ./bin/cannoli-submit \